-Now, I don’t plan on teaching my children any languages I cannot speak because that too would be unrealistic.
-If you want to raise a bilingual child you need to be able to speak it, regularly!
+We don’t plan on teaching our children any languages we cannot speak because that too would not be realistic.
+If you want to raise a bilingual child you need to be able to speak that language, regularly!

-So how should one go about raising a child to be bilingual, or in my case trilingual?
+So how should one go about raising a bilingual or multilingual child?

-To be completely honest, it wasn’t until writing this that I actually did any research on the subject.
-I simply followed my instincts when teaching my kids.
-But apparently there are several methods, which can also be combined.
+To be completely honest, I hadn’t done much research on this topic until I began writing this article.
+Up until now, I simply followed my instincts when teaching my kids.
+But apparently, there are several structured methods, which can also be combined.

 - One Person One Language (OPOL)

 Where one parent consistently speaks a different language to the child